Human Events: History

 In May 2021, Human Events announced that conspiracy theorist Jack Posobiec had been hired as senior editor.
 In May 2022, Human Events announced that it had acquired The Post Millennial, a Canadian conservative online news magazine.

 Influence on Ronald Reagan

 Biographer Richard Reeves wrote in 2005 that Human Events was former U.S. President Ronald Reagan's "favorite reading for years".
 A loyal subscriber since 1961, Reagan said it “helped me stop being a liberal Democrat,” calling it "must reading for conservatives who want to know what is really going on in Washington, D.C."
 Reagan contributed some articles to Human Events in the 1970s.
-During the 1980 presidential campaign, Democrats released a document entitled "Ronald Reagan, Extremist Collaborator — An Exposé," in which, according to biographer Lee Edwards, "[a]mong the proofs of Reagan's extremism was that he read the conservative weekly Human Events."
+During the 1980 presidential campaign, Democrats released a document entitled "Ronald Reagan, Extremist Collaborator — An Exposé," in which, according to biographer Lee Edwards, "among the proofs of Reagan's extremism was that he read the conservative weekly Human Events."
 After Reagan's landslide win in the election, Reagan would occasionally write or call Winter or Ryskind.